hafen/geofacet/cran-comments.md

 ## Release summary

-Fixed an issue with rnaturalearth trying to add rnaturalearthhires to the user library before checking.
+- Updated to be compatible with ggplot2 updates
+- Added new grids
+- Changed vignette builder to pkgdown (no longer dependent on packagedocs)

 ## Test environments

-* local OS X install, R 3.5.2
+* local OS X install, R 4.0.02
-* ubuntu 14.0.5 (on travis-ci), R 3.5.2
+* ubuntu 16.04 (on travis-ci), R 4.0.0
-* win-builder (devel)
+* win-builder (devel and release)

 ## R CMD check results

+0 errors | 0 warnings | 0 notes

 ## Reverse dependencies

-There are no reverse dependencies.
+R CMD check ran successfully on the only reverse dependencies arcos and polAr.